zenhack/chpg/README.md

 ## Notes

- - The dictonary should just be a newline-separated list of words.
+ - The dictionary should just be a newline-separated list of words.
 The file should end with a newline.
  - Using a dictionary that's large enough is is important.
 The general consensus is that Randall used a 2000-word dictionary in his calculations,